UNIVERSAL MUTUALISED AID NETWORKS

 LEADERSHIP & EXPERT TEAM

-Our Team combines expertise in management consulting, Blockchain and Telecommunications Technology, social-techno entrepreneurship as well as International Development & Humanitarian Aid.
+Our Team combines expertise in management consulting, Technology, social-techno entrepreneurship as well as International Development & Humanitarian Aid.

 We are bridging the gap between technologists, development practitioners & humanitarians.